 What is The Mexico Journey®?

-The Mexico Journey® is Prodensa’s proprietary framework and turnkey solution to help global manufacturers and businesses launch operations in Mexico and integrate successfully into the North American ecosystem.
-It combines strategic advisory, corporate planning, operational execution, and hands-on support.
+The Mexico Journey® is Prodensa’s proprietary framework and strategic nearshoring guide to help global manufacturers and business launch operations in Mexico.
+It is a turnkey solution to integrate successfully into the North American ecosystem.

 With over 1,000 organizations served, The Mexico Journey® is the proven methodology behind some of the most successful manufacturing expansions in the region.